David W. Robinson-Morris,Ph.D.

 Dr. Robinson-Morris is an active member in several organizations including: Alpha Phi Alpha Fraternity, Inc., the American Association of Blacks in Higher Education (AABHE), the American Educational Research Association (AERA), the Association of Fundraising Professionals, (AFP), the African American Development Officers Network, and the National Association of Diversity Officers in Higher Education, to name a few.

-Currently, David is a Commissioner of the city of New Orleans Human Relations Commission and serves as co-chair of the Commission’s Truth and Reconciliation subcommittee, vice president of the St. Charles Avenue Center for Faith+Action Board of Directors, member of the Forum for Equality Foundation (Louisiana) Board of Directors, vice president of the College Beyond Board of Directors, board member of the Leona Tate Foundation for Change, past board chair for Emerging Philanthropists of New Orleans (EPNO), member of Emerging Practitioners in Philanthropy (EPIP) Louisiana Steering Committee, member of the Teach for America—Greater New Orleans Board of Directors, and member of the Academic Advisory Committee of E. Pluribus Unum Fund, and Higher Education Cluster Co-Leader for the Campaign for Equity New Orleans (CENO).
+Currently, David is a Commissioner of the city of New Orleans Human Relations Commission and serves as co-chair of the Commission’s Truth and Reconciliation subcommittee, chair of the St. Charles Avenue Center for Faith + Action Board of Directors, member of the Forum for Equality Foundation (Louisiana) Board of Directors, member of Emerging Practitioners in Philanthropy (EPIP) Louisiana Steering Committee, member of the Teach for America—Greater New Orleans Board of Directors, and member of the Academic Advisory Committee of E. Pluribus Unum Fund, and served as the Higher Education Cluster Co-Leader for the Campaign for Equity New Orleans (CENO).

-David is a former member of the One Book One New Orleans Board of Directors, the Historic New Orleans Collection’s DEI Strategic Planning Advisory Council, Son of a Saint Foundation Advisory Board, Lycée Français de la Nouvelle-Orléans Board of Directors, the Loyola University New Orleans Alumni Association Board of Directors, and is a founding board member of Propeller (née Social Entrepreneurs of New Orleans).
+David is a former vice president of the College Beyond Board of Directors, former vice chair of the Leona Tate Foundation for Change, past board chair for Emerging Philanthropists of New Orleans (EPNO), former member of the One Book One New Orleans Board of Directors, the Historic New Orleans Collection’s DEI Strategic Planning Advisory Council, Son of a Saint Foundation Advisory Board, Lycée Français de la Nouvelle-Orléans Board of Directors, the Loyola University New Orleans Alumni Association Board of Directors, and is a founding board member of Propeller (née Social Entrepreneurs of New Orleans).